 - Barrett's oesophagus has a 2-25% risk of mild-severe dysplasia and a lifetime risk of developing adenocarcinoma of 3% in women and 5% in men.
 40-50% of those patients with Barrett's oesophagus and severe dysplasia go on to develop oesophageal adenocarcinoma within five years.

-- Barrett's oesophagus is a pre-malignant condition and increases the risk of oesophageal adenocarcinoma to 30-60 times that of the general population.
+- Barrett's oesophagus is a pre-malignant condition and increases the risk of oesophageal adenocarcinoma.

-- Most patients will not develop oesophageal cancer and will die of other causes.
+- However, most patients will not develop oesophageal cancer and will die of other causes.

 - 5-10% of those with Barrett's oesophagus will develop adenocarcinoma over 10-20 years.